 UNIT 5 (STRATEGIES FOR) MIGRATING TO FOSS

 The training course will consider the level of current knowledge of the target audience and the level of migration required (Full Migration, Full Desktop Migration or Partial/Hybrid Migration).
 In order to make the course immediately applicable and customizable, the consortium will develop a self-diagnostic tool as an entry-point of the course.
-Per each unit of learning, a quiz will allow learners to test the knowledge acquired and a certificate will be released according to the ECVET profile (O1).
+Per each unit of learning outcome, a quiz will allow learners to test the knowledge acquired and a certificate will be released according to the ECVET profile (O1).
 The certificate will indicate the learning outcomes, knowledge, skills and competences acquired and associated ECVET credit points.

 1.1.
 Output 2 Activities